Leanne Wong: 2025

+Collegiate gymnastics career

 2021–2022 season

 Wong made her NCAA debut on January 7 in a quad meet against Rutgers, Northern Illinois, and Texas Women's.
 She competed on uneven bars, balance beam, and floor exercise to help Florida win the meet.
 Her uneven bars score of 9.875 was the highest of the night alongside teammate Savannah Schoenherr.
 Wong made her collegiate all-around appearance against Alabama on January 16, scoring a 39.300 to take second.
 On January 28, in a meet against Arkansas, Wong earned her first career perfect ten on the uneven bars.
 Additionally she earned her first collegiate all-around title.
 Wong earned her second collegiate all-around title in the meet against LSU on February 11.
 On March 11, in a quad meet at North Carolina State University, Wong upped her career best all-around score to a 39.850, which at that time was the highest all-around score in the nation achieved that season.
 In her first SEC Championships, Wong won the balance beam title with a career-best 9.975 and tied for second in the all-around, helping the Gators to win their first SEC Championship title since 2016.
 For her performance, Wong earned All-SEC and All-Freshman team honors.
 In the regional final on April 2, Wong upped her career-best all-around score to a 39.875 and earned her first perfect ten on vault.
 In the national semifinals, Wong contributed scores of 9.9000 on vault, 9.9125 on uneven bars, 9.8625 on balance beam, and 9.9500 on floor exercise to place fifth in the all-around and help the Gators qualify into the national final.
 For her performance, she earned first team All-America honors on vault, floor exercise, and in the all-around, as well as second team All-America honors on uneven bars.
 In the national final, Wong contributed scores of 9.9125 on vault, 9.8750 on uneven bars, 9.8375 on balance beam, and 9.9500 on floor exercise to contribute to the Gators' second-place finish.